Site uses cookies to provide basic functionality.

 c537d81 We had to start somewhere, either succeed or fail, and then build what we knew as we went along. learning science trial-and-error Homer Hickam

-103ddef See, those who wield the primordial forces of creation have a long-running grudge with physics. magic science physics Jim Butcher
+103ddef See, those who wield the primordial forces of creation have a long-running grudge with physics. magic physics science Jim Butcher

 b4e5b96 The handsome and the beautiful may earn the admiration of society, but all the wondrous inventions of the future are a by-product of the unsung, anonymous scientists. science Michio Kaku